 blog image

-What is Revenue Growth Management?
+What is Revenue Growth Management in CPG?

 The current economic climate makes life even more complicated.
 Manufacturers face rising materials and energy costs as well as supply chain disruption.
 Those same factors are contributing to rising inflation rippling throughout the economy.
 Consumers are acutely sensitive about pricing, while retailers are extremely protective of their profit margins.

 In this article we will examine the benefits CPG companies, and their various teams, can reap through effective revenue growth management.
-We’ll also address the challenges they face in implementing RGM and highlight how an integrated platform approach can overcome these.
+We’ll also address the challenges they face in implementing RGM and highlight how an integrated software approach can overcome these.

 The benefits of Revenue Growth Management